hanishkvc/prgs-rustland-gamedata-gameplaypgnd-rcss2d/README.rst

   allow one to change the rate of playback.

 * c -> to change the background color

+* 5 -> If working in the RobocupSoccerSim monitor mode, this allows to send the kick-off command to the server.

 * Internal debug cmds